evavanweenen/bioNLP/README.md

     F1-score (weighted) for test set:  0.8029076791653351

 We notice that the final score is already relatively high.
 We therefore do not do any hyperparameter-optimization (technically, we could have optimized the L1-regularization factor).
-For this reason, we do not need the validation set, and we report the F1-score on the *test* set.
+For this reason, we do not need the validation set, and we report the final F1-score on the *test* set.

 **Confusion matrix**